EffectOrientedProgramming/book/Chapters/10_Appendix_RunningEffects.md

 import zio.*
 import zio.direct.*

-// NOTE We cannot execute invoke main on this
+// NOTE We cannot invoke main on this
 // because it crashes mdoc in the CI process object RunningZIOs extends ZIOAppDefault: def run =